second-state/SewUp/README.md

 You can run `cargo test` in each example to check on the test your modification.
 It is easy to participate with help want issues and the good first issues.
+Less but not least, please feel free to open any issue on this porject.